joonarafael/unsecure-software/docs/security_issues.md

 ### How this is present in my application

-Response messages from the server during login are not generic.
+Response messages from the server during login authentication are not generic.
 They give away information about the user's existence (or the lack thereof) in the database.

-Other insecure design issues are present in the API design as well, like the returning of passwords and access tokens, which should not be returned to user when inspecting their account details (page `/user`).
+Other insecure design flaws are present in the API design as well, like the returning of passwords and access tokens, which should not be returned to user when inspecting their account details (page `/user`).

 ### How to perform an attack against the unsecure system yourself